Communities in Norfolk County, Ontario: Blayney

 Blayney is a hamlet in Norfolk County that is in between Pine Grove and Green's Corners.
 Established prior to 1920, it is considered to be one of Norfolk County's lost hamlets.
 It once hosted its own post office and general store before they were burnt down sometime after 1920.

-There is no commerce and the cultivation of tobacco is the main industry.
-The hamlet is formed on the crossroads of Yuell Road and Regional Road 1 (known locally as McDowell Road).
-On Yuell Road South, there is a house that is almost completely underground.
-To the northwest is Delhi and to the southeast is Walsh.

-The nearest gas station is in Pine Grove.
-Groceries, toiletries, and clothing are purchased from either Simcoe, Delhi, or Tillsonburg.
-Stores located near Blayney are Wal-Mart, Giant Tiger, Food Basics, Real Canadian Superstore and Sobeys.

 Rick Danko, a musician and founding member of The Band, has a historical plaque dedicated to him near his childhood home.
 He performed on a 4-string tenor banjo shortly after entering grade 1.
 As a child, Danko was hyperactive, but was diagnosed in an era before Ritalin became mainstream.

 Bloomsburg

 Bloomsburg (42.885272°N 80.301218°W) is a hamlet in Norfolk County which can be found on the old Ontario provincial Highway 24 that turns off from the "new" Ontario Provincial Highway 24 just 1.5 miles (CONVERT) north of Simcoe.
 Bloomsburg is the home of Bloomsburg Public School which is for primary, junior, and senior students (kindergarten through eighth grade).
 There is no commerce in this hamlet and the only industry is agriculture.